luiscoco/BlazorAIChatBot_with_AzureOpenAI_with_Functions_Calls/README.md

 It supports **Azure Active Directory (Azure AD)** authentication and also integrates with **Managed Identity** for Azure services

-**Microsoft.Extensions.AI" Version**: This is a part of Microsoft's dependency injection and configuration system extensions
+**Microsoft.Extensions.AI**: This is a part of Microsoft's dependency injection and configuration system extensions

 It likely includes integrations for incorporating AI capabilities (like accessing AI models) into .NET applications using standard extension patterns